zac-poe/bash-timer/README.md

 * -q: run in quiet mode with no output
 * -f: visually flash terminal upon completion

+(Examples below assume a symbolic link of 'timer' to *timer.sh*.)
-`timer.sh -s 30` : Runs a visual countdown timer for 30 seconds
+`timer -s 30` : Runs a visual countdown timer for 30 seconds

-`timer.sh -m 1 -q -f` : Runs a timer for 1 minute with no output, but flashes terminal upon completion
+`timer -m 1 -q -f` : Runs a timer for 1 minute with no output, but flashes terminal upon completion